This post contains affiliate links. If you make a purchase, I may earn a commission.

 As shown in the diagram above, excess moisture creates the ideal environment for fungal growth.

-When You Need an Antifungal Cream (and When You Don’t)
+When You Need an Antifungal Cream For Athlete's Foot

 Not every foot issue requires antifungal medication.